Jueferu/Fresh/README.md

 # Fresh
-A RLGym-PPO 2v2 bot that just won't leave you alone.
+The 2v2 bot that keeps it cool and plays it sharp.

 ## What to expect
 This is my FIRST bot.